1DGK/1dgk.github.io/misc.md

 ### Media
 **Currently reading**:
 - In Search of Lost Time, Marcel Proust
-- Nuclear War, Annie Jacobsen
+- Nuclear War: A Scenario, Annie Jacobsen
 - The Time Machine Did It, John Swartzwelder

 **To-read** (max 10):